 Professor Navnita Chadha Behera is professor in the department of political science at Delhi University, honorary director of the International Research on India and International Studies (IRIIS), lead convener of the Delhi Group: A Forum for IR in the Global South network, and author of Demystifying Kashmir (Brookings Institution Press, 2007) and State, Identity and Violence: Jammu, Kashmir and Ladakh (Manohar Publishers and Distributors, 2000).
 She has been a visiting scholar at the Brookings Institution, Washington D.C., and has worked for the Ford Foundation on their programme for Regional Security, Peace and Cooperation in South Asia.

-Professor Sylvia Chant FRSA FAcSS is the Professor of Development Geography of London School of Economics & Political Science, with active research interests in Latin America (Costa Rica, Mexico), Southeast Asia (Philippines), and West Africa (The Gambia).
+In Memoriam: Professor Sylvia Chant FRSA FAcSS is the Professor of Development Geography of London School of Economics & Political Science, with active research interests in Latin America (Costa Rica, Mexico), Southeast Asia (Philippines), and West Africa (The Gambia).
 Professor Chant’s research focuses upon gender, poverty, migration, women’s employment, household survival strategies and female-headed households.
 She has published widely on these subjects including her notable publication on the Philippines entitled Women of a Lesser Cost: Female Labour, Foreign Exchange and Philippine Development (with Cathy McIlwaine) (Pluto, 1995).
 More recently Professor Chant has also worked on the preparation of a major edited volume for Edward Elgar entitled The International Handbook of Gender and Poverty: Concepts, Research, Policy.
 Published in hardback in May 2010 (and in paperback in November 2011), the Handbook comprises over 100 chapters addressing different aspects of gendered poverty in all major world regions from 125 authors across the globe.
 This text was taken from her LSE personal webpage which is available here.

 Professor David Lewis is the head of the Department of Social Policy of London School of Economics & Political Science.
 He specialises in development policy and management, with particular expertise on NGOs and civil society.
 Other interests include rural development, organisational issues in development agencies, and anthropological approaches to development.
 An anthropologist by training, he has undertaken extensive field research in South Asia (particularly Bangladesh) and has advised and consulted for a wide range of international development agencies, NGOs and private sector organisations.
 This text was taken from his abridged curriculum vitae.
 His notable publication on the Philippines is entitled “Crossing the boundaries between third sector and state: life-work histories from Philippines, Bangladesh and the UK.”
 Third World Quarterly, 29, 1, pp 125-142, 2008.